react-navigation/react-navigation.github.io/versioned_docs/version-5.x/drawer-navigator.md

 #### `edgeWidth`

-Allows for defining how far from the edge of the content view the swipe gesture should activate
+Allows for defining how far from the edge of the content view the swipe gesture should activate.

+This is not supported on Web.

 #### `hideStatusBar`